 You can connect to the free WiFi called WiFi@Changi and enter the required field when you open your browser for the sign-in process.
-The password is given through:
+The password is given by:

 Although the airport claimed to have full coverage, I was not able to connect once at the pool.
 Not a huge issue as I had a swim instead 😀